20 Tips for Increasing Your Productivity When Freelancing

 19 – Keep A List of Things To Do On Each Day

-One of the hardest things to do in life is to start every day with a blank slate.
+One of the hardest things to do in life is to start with a blank slate every day.
 You don’t want to worry about anything when you begin each day.
-But, if you want to get the most out of your day, you will have to put some things first.
+But, to get the most out of your day, you must put some things first.

 The best way to organise your schedule is to create a daily to-do list.
 Your to-do list should include everything you need to complete that day, including minor tasks.

-After your morning checklist is completed, you can use the rest of the day to pursue your highest priorities.
+After completing your morning checklist, you can use the rest of the day to pursue your highest priorities.
 You may have trouble starting your day with a blank slate, but you can do it.